lukasgolson/PySiteTools/readme.txt

 # Sindex Package Installation Guide for Windows

 ## Installation Steps

-Clone or Download the Repository
+### 1. Clone or Download the Repository
-Download or clone the repository containing the sindex package:
+To obtain the `sindex` package, start by downloading or cloning the repository:

 ```bash
 git clone https://github.com/lukasgolson/PySiteTools.git
 cd PySiteTools
 ```

-Install the Package
+### 2. Install the Package
-Run the following command in your terminal while in the directory containing setup.py:
+With your terminal open in the `PySiteTools` directory (the location containing `setup.py`), run the following command to install the package:

 ```bash
 pip install .
 ```

-If you want to install the package in editable mode for development purposes:
+If you'd like to install the package in **editable mode** (for development purposes), use:

 ```bash
 pip install -e .
 ```

-Troubleshooting (Windows)
+## Troubleshooting (Windows)

-Permission Issues: If you encounter permission issues, run the command with administrative privileges.
+- **Permission Issues**: If you encounter permission-related issues, try running the command with administrative privileges (e.g., using `Run as Administrator`).

-Internet Access: Ensure you have an active internet connection during installation, as the DLL file is downloaded automatically.
+- **Internet Access**: Ensure you have an active internet connection during installation, as the necessary DLL file will be downloaded automatically.